leibrocs/SnowCoverAnalysis_SpatialPython/README.md

 </p>

 ### Snow Cover Duration
-The SCD was calculated for every hydrological year and every pixel of the MODIS scenes and ranged from 0 to 365/ 366 days.
+The SCD was calculated for every hydrological year and every pixel of the MODIS scenes and ranged from 0 to 365/ 366 days:

 <p align="center">
 <img width="500" alt="MeanSCD_16bit" src="https://github.com/leibrocs/SnowCoverAnalysis_SpatialPython/assets/116877154/8f9be2d5-dc7e-4324-a5fe-10c263e2a5fe">